Arcgel/The_AdaptiFork/README.md

 - `tabs` - Tab management
 - `<all_urls>` - Work on all websites

-## 🎯 Hackatoberfest Ready!
+## 🎯 Hacktoberfest Ready!

-This extension is designed for hackatoberfest presentations with:
+This extension is designed for Hacktoberfest presentations with:
 - ✅ **50+ features** - Impressive feature count
 - ✅ **Professional UI** - Modern, polished interface
 - ✅ **User customization** - Settings panel for personalization